 Formed in 2018 by parent and counselor, Natalie Hay, and learning support teacher, Siobhan O'Gorman, the family support group was created out of the need to bring space to families whose children have additional learning needs, however, all families are welcome to join.
 They share their stories, insights, personal challenges around specific issues and action plans they take to support their children on their journeys.

-The group meets twice a term when specialist healthcare practitioners like OTs, speech pathologists, psychologists and paediatricians are invited to share their wisdom.
+The group meets twice a term with specialist healthcare practitioners like OTs, speech pathologists, psychologists and paediatricians are invited to share their wisdom.

 The ME Village was spearheaded into operation by parents, Skye Garside and Cindy Kavanagh in 2017 to help us invest in the welfare and vitality of the school community.